 One of my mother’s favourite quotations is ‘Giving birth to a child is easy.
 Raising a child is where the hard part lies.’
 Of course, she often adds to it, ‘Kids don’t understand that.
 But they will one day when they have their own kids!’

 Well, I guess she is right, at least my elder sister, a mother of two, has started admitting it.

-One great blessing that I am able to enjoy in my journey as an aspiring writer is internet.
-The best thing about internet is that it has information about anything, and everything.
+One great blessing that I am able to enjoy in my journey as an aspiring writer is the internet.
+The best thing about the internet is that it has information about anything and everything.
 From the grandest to the meanest, there is everything there.
-And so, finding advice about the art of writing isn’t difficult, especially if you become a part of networking groups for writers, editors, publishers etc. For me, at least, the practical suggestions and advice I came across the discussions going on in such groups on LinkedIn has proved valuable.
+And so, finding advice about the art of writing isn’t difficult, especially if you become a part of networking groups for writers, editors, publishers, etc. For me, at least, the practical suggestions and advice I came across the discussions going on in such groups on LinkedIn have proved valuable.
 They have definitely made my book better than I could have made it using just my own brain cells.

 One of the best lessons I learnt was also the hardest to follow.

 KILL YOUR DARLINGS!
 That’s what I was told.
 Sounds brutal, doesn’t it?
 But don’t worry, there’s no massacre of innocent dear ones involved here.
 All you are going to shed is excess words from your book, and bitter, burning tears from your eyes.

 Yes, it means killing the passages that sound best to you.
 The long, beautiful, mesmerizing passages that you labored hard to perfect.
 The parts where you describe the atmosphere to its last detail, the page where you have used all sorts of clever words to make the reader aware of every shade in a character, the parts where long, fluid streams of sentences have been strung together with the intent of pulling the reader deep in the emotion of the situation…CUT!
 CUT!
 CUT!

 Ah…my eyes are still red with all the tears I shed over my dead darlings!